VirtiJain04/VirtiJain04/README.md

-Here’s a professional summary for your GitHub profile based on your resume:

----

 👋 **Hello!
 I'm Virti Jain**

 I am a graduate student in Data Science at Stony Brook University with a solid foundation in machine learning, deep learning, and data analytics.
 My experience spans various domains, including energy forecasting, smart grids, and NLP-driven mental health diagnostics.
 I’m skilled in Python, SQL, TensorFlow, and data visualization tools like Power BI and Tableau, which I use to derive meaningful insights from complex data sets.